 Outreach to homeless persons is an important component of efforts to end homelessness in King County.
-Numerous longstanding programs focus on individuals with behavioral health conditions (PATH, DESC, HOST, PACT, Valley Cities Veteran Services) and chronic substance use disorder (REACH).
+Numerous long standing programs focus on individuals with behavioral health conditions (PATH, DESC, HOST, PACT, Valley Cities Veteran Services, CCS Scope) and chronic substance use disorder (ETS REACH and Recovery Cafe).
 A mobile medical outreach team operates in south King County, and Healthcare for the Homeless Network nurse/mental health outreach teams operate in six cities.
-Outreach workers coordinated at a system level provide outreach to homeless/LGBTQ/at-risk youth.
-Vehicle-focused outreach is active in both east and south King County.
+Outreach workers, coordinated at a system level, provide outreach to homeless/LGBTQ/at-risk youth.
+They are responsible for identifying unsheltered homeless neighbors through direct street outreach activities.
+Outreach workers administer assessment tools, facilitate placement into emergency shortterm shelter and permanent housing programs, and connect to social services.
+Vehicle-focused outreach is active in east and south King County focusing on individuals sleeping overnight in a vehicle.
+It is the largest category of unsheltered people accounting for more than 40% of the unsheltered population.
+Vehicle Outreach workers directly connect with people living out of their vehicles and RV's to help provide services to stabilize their situation, and put them on the path to permanent housing.
 Kids Plus works with families on the streets, in tent cities, or car camps countywide.
-Veteran outreach is undertaken by King County Veteran's programs, as well as federal Supportive Services for Veteran Families program.
-Many of these teams take advantage of existing meal programs to make non-threatening contact with individuals or families.
+Veteran outreach is undertaken by King County Veterans programs, as well as federal Supportive Services for Veteran Families program.
+Many of these teams take advantage of existing meal programs to make nonthreatening contact with individuals or families.